reillyjodonnell/harperdb/notes.md

 `npx harperdb studio` AND BOOM you have localhost:3000/studio up and running to interact with db

+http://localhost:9925/ has the studio - holy cow that was difficult to find

 In the studio I'd love to be able to change values in the input/cell instead of it doing a json representation that doesn't show the attributes